 Coloplast products: Coloplast Corporation is another brand facing thousands of claims across the nation that their transvaginal mesh devices cause severe side effects within patients.
 Like other pelvic mesh devices, inflammation, urinary dysfunction, painful sexual intercourse, and more side effects can result from the use of Coloplast products.
 Other serious side effects, such as mesh erosion, can begin to affect patients using these devices and require follow-up or revision surgery.

 Additional manufacturers that the FDA has received reports regarding complications from transvaginal mesh implants or slings include: Caldera, Sofradium, Tyco, and Mentor Corporation.

 Your Legal Options

-Our defective medical device attorneys are currently evaluating cases concerning defective vaginal mesh implants, including the Gynecare Prolift Pelvic Floor Repair System.
-If you or a loved one has received a Gynecare mesh implant, one of the implants listed above, or a failed vaginal mesh implant leading to pain or other complications, including revision surgery, please contact us through this simple form or our toll-free number, 800-598-0314.
+Our defective medical device attorneys are currently evaluating cases concerning defective transvaginal mesh implants, including the Gynecare Prolift Pelvic Floor Repair System.
+If you or a loved one has received a Gynecare mesh implant, one of the implants listed above, or a failed pelvic mesh implant leading to pain or other complications, including revision surgery, please contact us through this simple form or our toll-free number, 800-598-0314.